-There has been an increase in the numbers of URM students entering STEM degrees and involved in undergraduate research, however this has not translated into increased numbers in STEM careers.
-Several studies suggest that students involved in undergraduate research can act as a pathway for careers in STEM (Lopatto 2007, ) owever, retention of URM students in STEM majors and access to research opportunities persist as a major barrier towards completion of degree programs.
+There has been an increase in the numbers of URM students entering STEM degrees and involved in undergraduate research, however this has not translated into increased numbers of URM professionals in STEM careers.
+Several studies suggest that students involved in undergraduate research can act as a pathway for careers in STEM (Lopatto 2007, Russell et al., 2007, Thiry et al., 2011).
+However, retention of URM students in STEM majors and access to research opportunities persist as a major barrier towards completion of degree programs.
 Here we propose that near-peer mentoring strategies will increase retention rates in STEM majors and provide knowledge and access to research experiences.
 We employed both an informal and formal near-peer mentoring strategies to increase exposure to scholarship and undergraduate research opportunities, reduce social isolation, build a support network, and increase self-efficacy.

-Informal near-peer mentoring program Biology Undergraduate Mentor Program (BUMP)
+Informal near-peer mentoring program: Biology Undergraduate Mentor Program (BUMP)

-In order to address the aforementioned issues, we implemented an informal near-peer mentoring strategy with lower-division students being mentored by upper division undergraduate students within the Biology department.
-Near-peer mentoring has been used by many universities and educational non-profit organizations and has been the focus of a national effort to increase graduation rates to the highest in the world by 2020 .
-In addition, near-peer mentoring has been shown to be extremely successful in STEM research environment (Tenenbaum et al 2).
+In order to address the aforementioned issues, we implemented an informal near-peer mentoring strategy with lower-division students being mentored by upper division undergraduate students within the Biology department at San Francisco State University (SF State).
+Near-peer mentoring has been used by many universities and educational non-profit organizations and has recently been the focus of a national effort to increase U.S. graduation rates through STEM mentoring to become the highest in the world by 2020 (Nekuda Malik 2014).
+In addition, near-peer mentoring has been shown to be extremely successful in the STEM research environment (Tenenbaum et al., 2014).
 Here, we created the Biology Undergraduate Mentor Program (BUMP), a pilot program that lasted for a year (Fall 2012-13) with four upper-division undergraduate mentors and 16 lower division undergraduate biology majors.
-This program used an informal approach where mentor/mentee pairs would meet weekly outside of the classroom setting and discuss topics ranging from best study practices to available resources within the department and university.
-BUMP Mentees were selected from the ntroductory Biology course sequence through an application process, which focused on their first exam score and attendance in the course.
-The ntroductory biology course is a large lecture style course with over 275 students enrolled and was selected for the BUMP program because this course identified by students who have left the biology major as one of the difficult courses to navigate and ultimately led to a change in career.
-Ideal candidates were students who did not perform well on the first exam, but had excellent attendance in the lecture and laboratory sections.
+This pilot program used an informal approach where mentor/mentee pairs would meet weekly outside of the classroom setting and discuss topics ranging from best study practices to available resources within the department and university.
+BUMP Mentees were selected from the introductory Biology course sequence through an application process, which focused on their first exam score and attendance in the course.
+The introductory biology course is a large lecture style course with over 275 students enrolled and was selected for the BUMP program because this course has been identified by students who have left the biology major as one of the difficult courses to navigate and ultimately led to a change in career.
+Ideal candidates for BUMP were students who did not perform well on the first exam, but had excellent attendance in the lecture and laboratory sections.
 BUMP mentors were recruited based on their performance in the introductory course and through recommendation from the instructor.
 Ideal mentors were not just students who received a top grade in the course, but rather students who showed the greatest improvement in their performance.
-In addition, there was no requirement for the mentors to be involved in any research programs or mentors received weekly training ranging from introduction of campus and department resources, communication and study skills, and issues surrounding equity and diversity.
-It is important to note that a
+In addition, there was no requirement for the mentors to be involved in any research programs or internships, however mentors received weekly training ranging from introduction of campus and department resources, communication and study skills, and issues surrounding equity and diversity.
+It is important to note that all mentors in BUMP identified as belonging to a historically underrepresented group in STEM.

-Formal classroom approach Research Skills Course
+Formal classroom approach: Research Skills Course